Trading the Elliott Waves

 Here are some key points of the Elliott Wave Theory:

-• It provides steady stop-loss levels
+• It provides reliable stop-loss levels.

 Implementing the Elliott Wave Strategy & Tips

-As in the case of any other theory, the Elliott Wave Theory doesn’t unfold clear patterns in real conditions.
-Therefore, traders must be patient and trade very selectively.
+As with any other theory, the Elliott Wave Theory does not always unfold in clear patterns under real market conditions.
+Therefore, traders must remain patient and trade selectively.
+Here are some basic steps to apply the Elliott Wave Strategy:

 1: Selecting the Right Timeframe

-2: Trading only the 5th Impulsive Wave or the 3rd Corrective Wave
+2: Trading Only the 5th Impulsive Wave or the 3rd Corrective Wave

-■ 5th Impulsive → when you trade long (↑)
+■ 5th Impulsive → when trading long (↑)

-3: Improving your Entries by Combining Elliott Waves with Indicators
+3: Improving Your Entries by Combining Elliott Waves with Indicators

 ■ Using the Zig-Zag Indicator

-■ Combining Elliot Waves with Customized MACD
+■ Combining Elliott Waves with Customized MACD

 • MACD Line: (5-day EMA – 34-day EMA)